ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

 [^4]: At first, I was tempted to put an overarching label or tagline on each group.
 However, I realized that it may be more confusing because some approaches don't have an explicit relationship to one another.
 [^5]: Different authors suggest different scopes for transfer learning.
 Some even argue that unsupervised learning can be a form of transfer learning.
 It is confusing across literature.
 For a more timely categorization, I refer you to [Zhuang et al., 2020](#zhuang2020survey).
 [^6]: I decided to drop the fifth reason, *regularization*, because I believe that it is the core of how multi-task learning works.
 All four reasons lead to regularization, and consequently, better model generalization.
+[^7]: These two distinctions aren't unique to semi-supervised learning.
+Inductive and tranductive machine learning are often used to separate ML methods based on whether  they produce a generalized model or not.